‘Boil water’ advisory lifted in Charlotte following massive water main break

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – A ‘boil water’ advisory has been lifted in Charlotte following a water main break of historic proportions that occurred earlier this week, Charlotte Water announced Wednesday morning.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – A ‘boil water’ advisory has been lifted in Charlotte following a water main break of historic proportions that occurred earlier this week, Charlotte Water announced Wednesday.

 “Charlotte Water customers can use drinking water as normal,” the department announced via Twitter.
 Test results confirmed the water had met all water quality standards.